swiftyguys/Swifty-Page-Manager/plugin/swifty-page-manager/readme.txt

 Draft is beer from the tap and Live is ... :-)

 In the page settings you can choose between 'Draft' and 'Live'.
 When you select 'Live' the page will be visible for the visitors of your site.
-And the page will also be available in your menu.
 When you select 'Draft', the page will not be visible on your website nor in your menu.
 This is great if you are making a new page which is not final yet or if you temporarily want to take a page offline.
 When you are ready, you can change the page settings to 'live'.

 = Oops...I deleted the wrong page.
 What should I do? =